metaparticle-io/package/java/tutorial.md

 ```

 ## Initial Program
-Inside of the `tutorial` directory, you will find a simple maven project.
+Inside of the `tutorials/java` directory, you will find a simple maven project.

 You can build this project with `mvn compile`.